casper-network/ceps/text/0097-remove-custom-payment.md

 Secondarily, with the removal of the logic to process custom payment, nodes should reject transactions containing custom payment.
 - The `transaction_acceptor` would be modified to reject such transactions.
 - A new test would be added to prove rejection of a transaction with custom payment wasm attached.

+### Lowering the Minimum Transaction Cost

+With Custom Payment removed, the 2.5 CSPR failed-payment penalty no longer needs to exist, and the values that were anchored to it can be lowered and made configurable:

+- The enforced minimum `main_purse` balance required for execution permission is moved from the hard-coded 2.5 CSPR to a chainspec value (e.g. a `minimum_balance` / minimum-execution-balance setting).
+- The minimum transfer amount is decoupled from 2.5 CSPR and driven by a chainspec value (this may be the same value, or a distinct minimum-transfer setting, to be decided during implementation review).
+- Existing accounts and balances are unaffected; the change only relaxes the lower bounds going forward.

+The specific default value(s) for these chainspec settings are intentionally left to be fixed during implementation/governance review rather than baked into this CEP, so that the number reflects market conditions at activation rather than reintroducing a new fixed magic constant.
+The design intent is that these minimums be materially lower than 2.5 CSPR and adjustable without a code change.

 ### Historical Concerns